wanx-troopers/wanx-troopers.github.io/holocine.md

 > stronger strength of lightx high is needed, possibly 3 not 1.5

 > another model using wan vae, another model with low quality outputs plagued by noise grids

+Apparently HoloCine is able to generate 241 frames in ComfyUI workflows in one go.
+Examples seen online contain plenty of cuts.
+It seems possible that while generating for 241 frames straight the model always inserts cuts.
+Under this understanding the value of HoloCine is its ability to generate several scenes within 15sec limit with considerable character consistency - rather than ability to produce uninterrupted 15sec shots.

+Further full support for control over cuts requires additional code to be added to ComfyUI.
+It appears uncertain how soon such support could arrive, given the busy release schedule of other competing models.